+These microservice endpoints receive test step objects and perform processing outside of the test's virtual machine.
+Extensions allow you to manipulate values and alter the test execution flow or outcomes.
 Extensions allow the user to create reusable custom code.
-This is similar to using Custom JS, however extensions can be created one time and then be reused across your organization with a simple mapping.
-There are two types of extensions:
+This is similar to using Custom JS, however, Extensions can be created one time and then be reused across your organization with a simple mapping.

 - Internal Extensions